 Configuration for Windows:

-- Unzip the file in a separate folder and start the application.
+Unzip the file into a separate folder and start the application.
 The main window will be opened.

-- Choose the COM port your receiver is connected to and the Baud rate to 38400.
+Choose the COM port your receiver is connected to and the Baud rate 38400.

-- Here you have to enter the appropriate details of the server which should receive your data.
-You can enter the details of more than one server as well and share your details with other services too.
+Here you have to enter the appropriate details of the server which should receive your data.
+You can also enter the details of more than one server and share your details with other services.

-- An own port for statistics and the upgrade to the Unlimited account can be ordered here: https://www.fleetmon.com/my/ais-stations → Add my AIS station
+An own port for statistics can be ordered here: https://www.fleetmon.com/my/ais-stations → Add my AIS station

 Configuration for Linux: